nareshmaharaj-consultant/aerospike_udf/README.md

 ```

 This is what the VAT(tax) aggregation code looks like.
 It first calls the filter function to
 determine if a record should be allowed to pass into the aggregate function.
-If so, then the results are
+If so, the results from the
-aggregated and sent to the reduce function.
+aggregate are then sent to the reduce function.

 ```lua
 -- STREAMS FUNCTIONS FOR AGGREGATION (Filter) --